mdxhassan/data-feature/README.md

 - Retrieve tax rates based on their location (using their public IP) and calculate sales tax.
 - Validate VAT numbers for different countries.
 - Get both US and global tax rates using the [Tax Data API](https://apilayer.com/marketplace/tax_data-api).

 The project utilizes external APIs to fetch tax data, location information, and VAT validation to provide accurate tax-related information.

 ## Features
 - **Get Tax Rates**: Automatically retrieves the user's public IP, then fetches tax rate data based on their location.
-It supports both US and global tax rates.
 - **Validate Tax Number**: Allows users to validate VAT numbers from different countries using the Tax Data API.
 - **Sales Tax Calculation**: Given a product price, the program calculates the applicable sales tax based on location-specific rates.